DCALF LL.M. Fellowship

 The DCALF L.L.M.
 Fellowship Program

-The DCALF Fellowship is primarily open to graduating JD students from both Georgetown Law and the University of the District of Columbia David A. Clarke School of Law.
-Beginning in 2024-2025, it also will be open to one DC-barred Georgetown Law graduate with one-to-three years post-graduate experience.
-Annually, DCALF will hire up to six Georgetown Law Fellows and three University of District of Columbia Law Fellows.
-All hired fellows will also be enrolled in Georgetown’s LL.M. program, earning a fully funded LL.M. in Advocacy and a competitive public interest salary for successful completion of the 15-month program.
+The DCALF Fellowship is open to graduating JD students from both Georgetown Law and the University of the District of Columbia David A. Clarke School of Law.
+Beginning in 2024-2025, it will also be open to a DC-barred Georgetown Law graduate, with one-to-three years post-graduate experience.
+All fellows will be enrolled in Georgetown’s LL.M. program, earning a fully funded LL.M.
+(Advocacy) upon successful completion of the 15-month program.
+Through their employment at DCALF, fellows will earn a competitive public interest salary.

-Fellows receive intensive training during the first eight weeks of the Fall semester.
-The training program covers a range of topics, including lawyering and litigation skills, substantive law in DCALF’s primary practice areas (family law, immigration law, and probate/estate planning), and law firm management and practice.
+Fellows receive intensive training during the first eight weeks of Georgetown’s Fall semester.
+The training covers a range of topics, including lawyering and litigation skills, substantive law in DCALF’s primary practice areas (family law, immigration law, and probate/estate planning), and law firm management and practice.
 Fellows also have opportunities to explore the access to justice crisis in DC, how to engage in client-centered and trauma-aware lawyering, how to challenge assumptions and practice cultural humility, and how to support DCALF’s work toward anti-racism, equity, and inclusion.
-Following eight weeks of training, fellows engage in direct representation of clients in DCALF’s practice areas, gaining invaluable direct representation experiences and mentorship from veteran attorneys across the 15-month program.
-Fellows also receive additional, relevant trainings once they are anchored in the practice of law.
-DCALF fellows graduate with a range of lawyering and litigation skills, an appreciation for the importance of access to justice, and the professional competence to represent a client population with great legal needs in DC, and across the country.
+Following eight weeks of training, fellows engage in direct representation of clients in DCALF’s practice areas, gaining invaluable direct representation experiences and mentorship from veteran attorneys.
+DCALF Fellows receive additional, relevant trainings following the fall semester, after they are anchored in the practice of law.
+DCALF fellows graduate with a range of lawyering and litigation skills, an appreciation for the importance of access to justice, and the ability to represent clients with professional competence, zeal, and compassion.

 Post-Fellowship Employment Outcomes